Highs in the Mid-Sixties: Volume 22

 Highs in the Mid-Sixties, Volume 22 (subtitled The South, Part 2) is a compilation album in the Highs in the Mid-Sixties series, featuring recordings that were released in the South excluding Texas (which is covered in 5 separate volumes).
-Highs in the Mid-Sixties, Volume 8 is an earlier volume in the series that features bands from these Southern states.

 This album was released in 1985 as an LP by AIP Records (as #AIP-10031).

 Notes on the tracks

-Evil Enc.
-Group (also known as Evil Encorporated) is a west Virginia band; these two cuts (from their first of two singles) made it onto Essential Pebbles, Volume 2.Evil Enc. was from Oak Hill, WV not from Beckley, WV.
-They only recorded in Beckley.

 Daze of the Week is actually from Tacoma, Washington, not Mississippi as the liner notes on this album claimed.
 The band was active from 1966 to 1967 and put out one single in a very limited release.